-- Note: He may reappear once for each of the above evaluations (mentioned in 7.2.1 to 7.2.4), when they are scheduled again; if he fails in such 'one reappearance evaluation also', he has to reappear for the same in the next subsequent semester, as and when it is scheduled. - 7.2.4.1 For mandatory / non-credit course(s), a student has to secure 40 marks out of 100 marks (i.e. 40% of the marks allotted) in the continuous internal evaluation for passing the course(s) in addition to satisfying the attendance requirements mentioned in section 6.2. - 7.2.4.2 No marks / letter grades shall be allotted for mandatory/non-credit course(s).
-Only Pass / Fail shall be indicated in Grade Card. - 7.2.4.3 If a student fails in mandatory / non-credit course(s), he shall re-register for that course(s) as and when offered next. - 7.3 Promotion Rules
+Note: He may reappear once for each of the above evaluations (mentioned in 7.2.1 to 7.2.4), when they are scheduled again; if he fails in such 'one reappearance evaluation also', he has to reappear for the same in the next subsequent semester, as and when it is scheduled.

-S. No. Promotion Conditions to be fulfilled

-1 First year First semester to Regular course of study of First year First

-First year Second semester semester.

-2 First year Second semester to (i) Regular course of study of First year

-Second year First semester Second semester.

-(ii) Must have secured at least 50% (20 out

-of 40 credits) of the credits specified in the

-program structure of first year (up to and

-including first year second semester), from

-all the relevant regular and supplementary

-examinations, whether the student takes

-those examinations or not (even if the

-student registers for less than 40 credits, student must still secure a minimum of 20

-credits).

-3 Second year First semester to Regular course of study of Second year First

-C Second year Second semester semester.

-4 Second year Second semester (i) Regular course of study of Second year

-to Third year First semester Second semester.

-- (ii) Must have secured at least 60% (48 out

-of 80 credits) of the credits specified in the

-program structure of second year (up to and

-including second year second semester),

-from all the relevant regular and

-supplementary examinations, whether the

-student takes those examinations or not

-(even if the student registers for less than

-80 credits, student must still secure a minimum of 48 credits).

-5 Third year first semester to Regular course of study of Third year First

-5 Third year second semester semester.

-rinte year second semester 501105101.

-6 Third year second semester to (i) Regular course of study of Third year

-Fourth year first semester Second semester.

-(ii) Must have secured at least 60% (72 out

-of 120 credits) of the credits specified in the

-program structure of third year (up to and

-including third year second semester), from

-all the relevant regular and supplementary

-examinations, whether the student takes

-those examinations or not (even if the

-student registers for less than 120 credits,

-student must still secure a minimum of 72

-credits).

-7 Fourth year First semester to Regular course of study of Fourth year First

-Fourth year Second semester semester.
+7.2.4.1 For mandatory / non-credit course(s), a student has to secure 40 marks out of 100 marks (i.e. 40% of the marks allotted) in the continuous internal evaluation for passing the course(s) in addition to satisfying the attendance requirements mentioned in section 6.2.

+7.2.4.2 No marks / letter grades shall be allotted for mandatory/non-credit course(s).
+Only Pass / Fail shall be indicated in Grade Card.

+7.2.4.3 If a student fails in mandatory / non-credit course(s), he shall re-register for that course(s) as and when offered next.

+7.3 Promotion Rules

+S. No. Promotion Conditions to be fulfilled 1 First year First semester to Regular course of study of First year First semester.
+1 First year Second semester First year Second semester to (i) Regular course of study of First year Second semester.
+Second year First semester (ii) Must have secured at least 50% (20 out of 40 credits) of the credits specified in the program structure 2 of first year (up to and including first year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not (even if the student registers for less than 40 credits, student must still secure a minimum of 20 credits).
+2 Second year First semester Regular course of study of Second year First semester.
+3. to Second year Second semester Second year Second (i) Regular course of study of Second year Second semester to Third year First semester. semester (ii) Must have secured at least 60% (48 out of 80 credits) of the credits specified in the program structure of second year (up to and including second year 4 of second year (up to and including second year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not (even if the student registers for less than 80 credits, student must still secure a minimum of 48 credits).
+5 Third year first semester to Regular course of study of Third year First semester.
+Third year second semester (i) Dogular course of study of Third year Second Third year second semester to (i) Regular course of study of Third year Second semester.
+Fourth year first semester (ii) Must have secured at least 60% (72 out of 120) J credits) of the credits specified in the program structure 6 of third year (up to and including third year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not (even if the student registers for less than 120 credits, student must still secure a minimum of 72 credits).
+Fourth year First semester Regular course of study of Fourth year First semester.
+7 to ' Fourth year Second semester